 5. Record in a quiet area with good lighting and without distracting background noise/activities

 6. Be mindful of the volume of your video.
 You do not want the volume of your recording or of your voice to be so quiet/soft that the video is inaudible.

 6. Try to make your videos as professional as possible.
 We understand that the victims of this decades-long travesty are angry at the injustice (and rightfully so) – we are too!
 However, it’s important to remember that change will not come from doctor-bashing, slinging insults, name-calling, videos filled with profanities and the like.

 7. Please remember that W-BAD’s focus centers around raising awareness about iatrogenic, prescribed use of benzodiazepines.
 Your language in your video submissions should reflect that.

-8. For unity and extra impact: wear your W-BAD gear while doing activism in your videos.
+8. For unity and extra impact: wear your W-BAD gear while doing activism in your videos (this is optional).

 YOUR STORY IN WRITING